jamesdellinger/ios-nanodegree-pitch-perfect-app/README.md

 This repository contains the Pitch Perfect app project for the Intro to iOS App Development with Swift course in Udacity's iOS Nanodegree.

+Pitch Perfect is an iPhone app that will allow users to record their voice and will then modulate the recorded audio to sound like a chipmunk or Darth Vader.
+This app will also let the user speed up or slow down the rate of playback, and experience fun echo and reverb effects.

 ### Project Grading and Evaluation